Joyous Quilter's Gallery 2009 to 2010

 I belong to a small group (4 of us) of gals who meet on a regular basis to have fun sew days.
 Amazingly we discovered that none of us had done a "Stack & Whack" before despite having quilted for many years, so it became our latest project.

-Here's mine still in progress (although it's a little further on now).
 I had this gorgeous Asian large print fabric with red and gold Koi Carp (hence the pun in the name!) in my stash for many moons and, on investigation, there were not enough repeats lengthwise (needed eight but only had five), but there was a repeat across the width of fabric, however it wasn't exactly identical - during the printing process the fabric must have shifted or distorted slightly.
-I overcame this problem by cutting four from one side and four from the other and alternating them, which not only saved the day, but created some interesting and subtle secondary patterns within the stars.
+I overcame this problem by cutting four from one side and four from the other and alternating them, which not only saved the day, but created some interesting and subtle secondary patterns within the stars ~ a happy accident!

-I am planning to do undulating flying geese around the edge as a border with some of the original fabric as well as some complimentary fabrics I have purchased.
-I have to create paper foundations though....so I may be a while!
-Watch this space!
+I was planning to do undulating flying geese around the edge as a border with some of the original fabric as well as some complimentary fabrics I had purchased.
+However, as can sometimes happen, I completely changed my mind and finally finished this one in July 2011 - see that gallery page for the completed version!

 September 2009 ~ "Dreamtime"